upkie/upkie/docs/dev-notes.md

 The sagittal vector of your robot, *i.e.* the vector that points from back to front of its trunk, is the x-axis of its base-link frame.

 See also [#527](https://github.com/upkie/upkie/issues/527).

-## Attitude reference system {#ars}

-The attitude reference system (ARS) frame is an inertial frame of reference used by the IMU filter onboard the pi3hat.
-It has its x-axis pointing forward, y-axis pointing to the right and z-axis pointing down ([details](https://github.com/mjbots/pi3hat/blob/ab632c82bd501b9fcb6f8200df0551989292b7a1/docs/reference.md#orientation)).
-This is not the convention we use in the world frame, and the rotation matrix from the ARS frame to the world frame is:

-\f$
-R_{WA} = \begin{bmatrix}
-    1 & 0 & 0 \\
-    0 & -1 & 0 \\
-    0 & 0 & -1 \\
-\end{bmatrix}
-\f$

 ## Development workflow {#dev-workflow}